 On October 1, 2018, the Company entered into a credit agreement (the "Athyrium Credit Facility") with Athyrium Opportunities III Acquisition LP ("Athyrium") for up to \$110,000.
-The Athyrium Credit Facility provided for a Term Loan A in the aggregate principal amount of \$75,000 (the "Term Loan A"), and a Term Loan B in the aggregate principal amount of \$35,000 (the "Term Loan B").
-On October 1, 2018, the Company borrowed the entire principal amount of the Term Loan A. The maturity date of the Athyrium Credit Facility was October 1, 2024, the six-year anniversary of the close.
+The Athyrium Credit Facility provided for a Term Loan A in the aggregate principal amount of \$75,000 (the "Term Loan A"), and a Term Loan B in the aggregate principal amount of \$35,000 (the "Term Loan A"), and a Term Loan B in the aggregate principal amount of \$35,000 (the "Term Loan A"), and a Term Loan B in the aggregate principal amount of \$35,000 (the "Term Loan B").
+On October 1, 2018, the Company borrowed the entire principal amount of the Term Loan A, which bore interest at a rate of 9.875% per annum, with quarterly, interest-only payments until the fourth anniversary of the Term Loan A. The maturity date of the Athyrium Credit Facility was October 1, 2024, the six-year anniversary of the close.

-As of December 31, 2020, the unpaid principal balance under the Athyrium Credit Facility was \$75,000 and the unamortized debt discount was \$3,088.
-On May 4, 2021, the Company repaid all amounts owed under the Athyrium Credit Facility and terminated all commitments by Athyrium to extend further credit thereunder and all guarantees and security interests granted by the Company to the lenders thereunder.
+As of March 31, 2021, the unpaid principal balance on the Athyrium Credit Facility was \$75,000.
+On May 4, 2021, the Company repaid all amounts owed under the Athyrium Credit Facility and terminated all commitments by

+Athyrium to extend further credit thereunder and all guarantees and security interests granted by the Company to the lenders thereunder.
 In connection with the termination of the Athyrium Credit Facility, the Company paid to the lenders a prepayment premium of \$2,250 and an exit fee of \$750.
-The transaction resulted in a loss on extinguishment of debt of \$5,395, consisting of the prepayment premium, the unamortized debt discount and issuance costs and the unaccreted exit fee.
-Additionally, the Company released \$10,000 of restricted cash previously recorded to comply with a financial covenant required by the Athyrium Credit Facility.
+The transaction resulted in a loss on extinguishment of debt of \$5,395 for the year ended December 31, 2021, consisting of the prepayment premium, the unamortized debt discount and issuance costs and the unaccreted exit fee.
+Additionally, in May 2021, the Company released \$10,000 of restricted cash previously recorded to comply with a financial covenant required by the Athyrium Credit Facility.